mlhubber/mlhub/docs/README.md

     $ pip3 install mlhub

-Once installed you will be able to run the sample 'rain' model assuming that you have the free and open source [R statistical software package](https://cran.r-project.org) installed.
+Once installed you will be able to run any curated or other model.
 The quick start version is below.
 Note that you type the command `ml ...` and that everything from the `#` to the end of the line is ignored (it's a comment):

-    $ ml install   rain # Install the model named 'rain'.
+    $ ml install <model> # Install the named model.
-    $ ml demo      rain # Run the demonstration of the model
+    $ ml demo    <model> # Run the demonstration of the model.
-    $ ml display   rain # Graphical display of pre-built model.
+    $ ml gui     <model> # Graphical display to utilise the mode.

 The following commands are available and below is a brief description of each command: